byteporter/jameslind_info/images/resume/resume.md

 Developed business reports incorporating data from both MySQL application databases and a Microsoft SQL database hosting proprietary data.

-As the most experienced member of the team by a large margin, I worked hard to teach newer developers best practices both technically and in career skills.
+As the most experienced member of the team, I worked hard to teach newer developers best practices in both technical and career skills.

 ### Pacific Crest Trail
 #### CA-OR-WA, USA